NOAA-ORR-ERD/adios_oil_database/adios_db/Documentation/API_docs/source/computation.rst

 The Measurement Objects
 =======================

-At the base of the entire set of data structures are py:class:`Measurement` objects.
+At the base of the entire set of data structures are :py:class:`Measurement` objects.
 A ``Measurement`` object is used to store the actual data, along with its units, and a few utilities for unit conversion etc.

 Features of a ``Measurement`` Object.